 - take biscuit,

 - spread with molten chocolate,

 - stick in mouth and eat biscuit

-Repeat steps 1-5 till tower is tall enough.
+Repeat steps 1-5 till the tower is tall enough.

 Once the chocolate has cooled the towers become pretty robust.
-(Alternatives for the towers can be swiss rolls for example, or your can bake your own in a log-shaped cake tin, or calving it from a larger cake.)
+(Alternatives for the towers can be swiss rolls for example, or you can bake your own in a log-shaped cake tin, or calve the cake towers from a larger cake.)